Can You Pay Employees Late? What to Do If You Can’t Make Payroll

 3. Apply for a small business loan

 You can try to get a traditional bank loan or a Small Business Administration (SBA) loan.
-You might also consider asking friends and family for financial help in the form of a loan.
+You might also consider asking friends and family for financial help in the form of a payroll loan.
 Someone could be willing to loan you money with more generous terms than you can find from a traditional lender.

 Getting a traditional bank loan can take significant time and energy, which might make it difficult to rely on for making payroll.
 But some online lending services, like BlueVine, may have a faster turnaround time.